 For floating solar photovoltaic plants, considering that they generally use fixed structures, lower capacity factors were considered instead of those from plants with single axis tracking, with a small gain resulting from the lower operating temperature of the modules [9].
-Given the absence of plants of this type in the auctions, and consequently, in the AEGE system, a reduction of 6 percentage points was used as an approximation in relation to the values obtained for centralized plants, with single axis tracking system.
+Given the absence of plants of this type in the auctions, and consequently, in the AEGE

-Figure 20 - Floating Photovoltaic: Monthly capacity factor per subsystem
+Figure 24 - Floating Photovoltaic: Monthly capacity factor per subsystem

 4.2.2.
-Wind
+Onshore Wind